 L.I.S. provides training in Mandarin starting from Reception.
 Some of our pupils are blessed to be bilingual if not trilingual at a very early age.

-L.I.S. also provides after school hours non-compulsory extra curricular clubs (soccer, drama, choir, dance, cookery, basketball, etc…).
+L.I.S. also provides a range of after-school hours non-compulsory extra-curricular clubs (soccer, drama, choir, dance, cookery, basketball, etc…).

 The school starts the first Monday of September and ends the last Friday of June.
-At the beginning of each school year, the complete school calendar with all holidays days and term breaks is published on the website and provided in the handbook of the pupil.
-The total number of school days is around 175 days every year (see school calendar).
+At the beginning of each school year, the complete school calendar with all holiday days and term breaks is published on the website and provided in the pupil’s handbook.
+For details of the school days, you can check on the school calendar (see school calendar).

 The school day is from 9 am to 3 pm.
 Classes are held five days a week.